-“If you can train for six hours a week and that’s all the time you have available, then spending those six hours solely base training and riding fairly steady will result in a reduced total work done, so reduced training stress, which could leave you losing fitness,” says Rowe.
+“If you can train for six hours a week and that’s all the time you have available, then spending those six hours solely base training and riding fairly steady will result in a reduced total work done, so reduced training stress, which could leave you losing fitness,” he says.

 How can I introduce base training into my winter plan if I’m short on time?

-Whether you’re planning to race hour-long criteriums or a ride long sportive, Rowe and Bottrill both advise starting your training with a ‘build phase’ which incorporates base training.
+Whether you’re planning to race hour-long criteriums or ride a long sportive, Rowe and Bottrill both advise starting your training with a ‘build phase’ that incorporates base training.

 “It’s all about periodisation,” says Rowe.
 “After the [initial] build phase is where you would see the most difference in the training for these two riders.”

-Rowe advises combining a long weekend base ride with indoor turbo trainer workouts at a higher intensity.
+Rowe advises combining a long weekend base ride with indoor training workouts on a smart trainer at a higher intensity.

 “The trick is combining indoor and outdoor riding,” adds Rowe, who sets interval training sessions for his coached riders year-round.